Menu

 Rent reporting is the practice of reporting your rent payments to credit bureaus, which allows you to build your credit score when you make your rent payments on time.

-The main benefit of Borrowell Rent Advantage™ over similar services is that it doesn’t require the involvement or cooperation of your landlord.
-You simply connect your bank account for real-time reporting of payments.
+The main benefit of Borrowell Rent Advantage™ over FrontLobby is that Rent Advantage™ doesn’t require the involvement or cooperation of your landlord.
+Once you sign up, you simply connect your bank account and select your rent payments.
 That way, your credit report can be updated quickly to reflect your on-time rental payments.
-In addition, the service includes access to credit monitoring and alerts and more.
+In addition, the service includes access to free credit monitoring and alerts through Borrowell.

-Renters can sign up quickly via the Borrowell website for the service.
+Renters can sign up via the Borrowell website for the service at borrowell.com/rent-advantage.
 There is a monthly fee of $8 and you can cancel at any time.

 How to Report Rent with Rent Advantage™?

-To report rent payments using Rent Advantage, you need to follow a few fast, simple steps.
+To report rent payments using Rent Advantage™, you need to follow these steps.

-2. You’ll then enter your lease details and connect your bank account or credit card (whichever one you use to pay your rent).
+2. Sign up for Rent Advantage™ - you’ll then enter your lease details and connect your bank account or credit card (whichever one you use to pay your rent).
 By doing so, Rent Advantage™ can track your rent payments and report them.
 Note that all of your payments — and missed payments, if you make any — will be reported.

-3. Each month you’ll log in to confirm your rent.
+3. Log in each month to confirm your rent.

-4. You will be able to track your rent payment history in your credit report, which you can access online or by using the Borrowell app.
+4. You will be able to track your rent payment history in your Equifax credit report, which you can access online by logging in to the Borrowell website or mobile app.

 It's important to note that Rent Advantage™ does not require your landlord's involvement, so you can sign up and report your rent payments even if your landlord is not participating in the program.